The Wolf of Wall Street (2013 film): Plot

-As all this is happening, Jordan becomes immensely successful, and slides into a decadent lifestyle of prostitutes and drugs.
-He has an affair with lingerie designer Naomi Lapaglia; when his wife Teresa finds out about this, Jordan divorces her and marries Naomi in 1991.
+Jordan becomes immensely wealthy, and slides into a decadent lifestyle of prostitutes and drugs.
+He has an affair with lingerie designer Naomi Lapaglia; when his wife Teresa finds out, Jordan divorces her and marries Naomi in 1991.
 Meanwhile, the SEC and the FBI begin investigating Stratton Oakmont.

 In 1993, Jordan illegally makes $22 million in three hours after securing the IPO of Steve Madden, Ltd., founded by Donnie's childhood friend and women's shoes designer Steve Madden, bringing him and his firm further FBI attention.
 Jordan tries to bribe agent Denham but fails, prompting him to seek a safe place for the money.
-He opens a Swiss bank account with corrupt banker Jean-Jacques Saurel in the name of Naomi's aunt Emma, a British citizen who is outside the immediate reach of American authorities.
-He uses Brad's Swiss-Slovenian wife Chantalle and her family, who have European passports, to smuggle the cash into Switzerland.
+He opens a Swiss bank account with corrupt banker Jean-Jacques Saurel, in the name of Naomi's aunt Emma, a British citizen who is outside the immediate reach of American authorities.
+He uses Brad's Swiss-Slovenian wife Chantalle and her family, who have Swiss passports, to smuggle the cash into Switzerland.

 Donnie and Brad get into a heated argument in public during a money exchange, resulting in Brad's arrest as Donnie escapes.
-Donnie informs Jordan that he has come upon some lemmon 714 quaaludes, which the latter refers to as "the holy grail" of drugs.
+Donnie informs Jordan that he has come upon some "Lemmon 714" quaaludes, which the latter refers to as "the holy grail" of drugs.
 The two take the pills at Belfort's home, but they have no effect.
 They assume that they have expired, and wind up taking the rest of their supply.

 Jordan's private investigator Bo Dietl calls him and tells him he needs to talk to him on a payphone.
 Jordan drives to a local country club and calls Bo, who informs him that the FBI is wiretapping his phones.
 While talking with Bo, the quaaludes kick in, and Jordan becomes extremely inebriated, struggling to get home in his Lamborghini Countach.
 When he gets home, he finds Donnie talking on the phone, and nearly strangles him with the phone cord.
-Donnie chokes on some meat; Jordan ingests a large amount of cocaine and gives him the Heimlich maneuver.
+Donnie chokes on some meat; Jordan ingests cocaine to counteract the quaaludes and gives him the Heimlich maneuver.
 The next day, the police arrive and inform Jordan that his car has been trashed.